cogdevtools/WTools/README.md

 ## Future
 WTools can be certainly improved:
 + The processing flow (import, wavelet transform, baseline & chopping etc.) should be carried out once only to avoid possible errors.
-In fact, WTools doesn't keep track of all the parameters that produce intermediate or final data, so if by any chance those parameters are changed inconsistently across repeated processing (meaning for some data, but not for other), that will generate incompatibilities (i.e. results that cannot be used together in the same plottings or statistics).
+WTools does not keep track of all the parameters that produce intermediate or final data, so if by any chance those parameters are changed inconsistently across repeated processing (meaning for some data, but not for others), that will generate incompatibilities (i.e. results that cannot be used together in the same plottings or statistics).
-+ Currently a WTools project configuration is made of multiple matlab files, whose name and content could be better defined.
-That's a legacy from the old tools version which will be probably replaced with a single well structured configuration file in future versions.
++ Currently a WTools project configuration is made of multiple Matlab files, whose names and content could be better defined.
+That is a legacy from the old toolbox version, which will be probably replaced with a single well-structured configuration file in future versions.

 ## Reference
 Please cite the reference paper when you have used WTools in your study.